Artificially-Sweetened Drinks Aid Weight Loss, Water Best

 The Case for Artificial Sweeteners as a Stepping Stone

-Honestly, the Marketing Around "Diet" Drinks Is Misleading
+The Marketing Around "Diet" Drinks Deserves Scrutiny

 Practical Beverage Swaps That Actually Support Weight Loss